 I'm a Research Fellow (Wissenschaftlicher Mitarbeiter) in the Sociolinguistics Lab at the Department of Anglophone Studies at the University of Duisburg-Essen.

 As a sociophonetician, I'm interested in how social factors play a role in phonetic variation and change over time.
 My research deals with questions of language variation and change using a combination of empirical sociolinguistic, ethnographically-informed corpus-based, and computational methods.
 I am particularly interested in questions surrounding vowel shifts, and how speakers of various social backgrounds respond to, participate in, and drive changes forward.
 I also have general interests in dialectology, and variation in creoles and under-documented languages.

 My BA is from the University of California, Santa Barbara, where I worked with Robert Kennedy.
 My MA and PhD are from the University of Hawai‘i at Mānoa, where I worked with Katie Drager.
-Before coming to CoEDL at the ANU, I was an Instructor at Santa Monica College.
+Before coming to UDE, I was a Postdoctoral Fellow on the Sydney Speaks project at the Centre of Excellence for the Dynamics of Language at the Australian National University, and before that, I was an Instructor at Santa Monica College.